Skip to main content

 What are Traces

-Traces let you dive into the workflow of each model generation and understand the inner workings of an LLM call on orq.ai.
+With Traces, dive into the workflow of each model generation and understand the inner workings of an LLM call on orq.ai.
 Traces correspond to events within the generations.
-Events within a Deployment can be various: Traces let you dive into the events, understanding the inputs, outputs and execution of each step.
+Events within a Deployment can be various:

 Creating Traces

 Traces are automatically generated when using Orq.ai Deployments.
-You can also create custom traces for your application code using framework instrumentation or the Orq.ai SDK.
+Create custom traces for application code using framework instrumentation or the Orq.ai SDK.

 Framework Instrumentation